aritropaul/AutoPod/README.md

 ### How to use

-..* Make a project in Xcode, as usual.
+⋅⋅* Make a project in Xcode, as usual.
-..* write whatever pods you need in the ViewController files.
+⋅⋅* Write whatever pods you need in the ViewController files.
-..* cd into the project directory
+⋅⋅* cd into the project directory
-..* `autopod`
+⋅⋅*  `autopod`

 ##### Magic